 Dr. Hacker received her Bachelor of Science degree in Health and Physical Education from Lock Haven University (PA).
 She earned her master’s degree in Exercise and Sport Science at the University of Arizona and received her Ph.D. in Exercise and Movement Studies from the University of Oregon in 1992.

-Dr. Hacker has received numerous professional awards including the Faculty Excellence in Teaching Award (the highest teaching honor awarded by the University), the National Association of Girls and Women in Sport Pathfinder Award, the National Association of Sport and Physical Education Inspiration Award, the President Medal from Pacific Lutheran University, the American Psychological Association’s Presidential Citation, the National Soccer Coaches Association of America Letter of Commendation, and the National Award of Excellence, to name a few.
+Dr. Hacker has received numerous professional awards including the Distinguished Professional Practice Award from AASP (the first woman to do so), the American Psychological Association’s Presidential Citation, Faculty Excellence in Teaching Award (the highest teaching honor awarded by the University), the NAGWS Pathfinder Award, the NASPE Inspiration Award, the President Medal from PLU, the NSCAA Letter of Commendation and the National Award of Excellence, to name a few.
 She has been inducted into the Pacific Lutheran University Hall of Fame, Pierce County Hall of Fame and the NAIA National Soccer Hall of Fame.
-She is a member of the Advisory Panel for the Center for Sport Parenting through the Institute for International Sport, Board of Governors for the NSCAA, the NSCAA Women’s Soccer Committee and the Board of Advisors for the Alliance of Women’s Coaches.
-Most recently Dr. Hacker received the NAGWS Honor Award, the most prestigious award presented by that organization.
-Dr. Hacker has served on the United States Olympic Committee Performance Enhancement Team, is a member of the USOC Sport Psychology and Mental Training Registry and is an AASP Certified Consultant.
+She is a member of the Board of Governors for the NSCAA, the NSCAA Women’s Soccer Committee and the Board of Advisors for the Alliance of Women’s Coaches.
+Dr. Hacker received the NAGWS Honor Award, the most prestigious award presented by that organization.
+Most recently, she has been honored by AASP with the Distinguished Professional Practice Award, the first woman to receive that honor.
+ESPNW named Dr. Hacker as one of 30 women in the country who “change the way sports are played”.
+She has served on the United States Olympic Committee Performance Enhancement Team, is a member of the USOC Sport Psychology and Mental Training Registry and is an AASP Certified Consultant.

 Much in demand as a speaker and consultant, Dr. Hacker has delivered over 100 professional presentations and published more